cjbackman/cjbackman.com/content/on/setting-goals-for-2024.md

 This triggers insights and enables me to do some pattern matching and formulate key themes for the next year.
 To add a bit of structure to the pattern matching I tend to reflect along the dimensions of play, growth, health, work, relationships and wealth.
 Inspired by [Jrny's annual review](https://www.jrny.coach/annualreview).

 The next step is to set some effective goals to strive for and track progress against.
-There are plenty of [goal setting resources](https://programs.clearerthinking.org/achieve_your_goals.html) to explore, but I think [SMART](https://en.wikipedia.org/wiki/SMART_criteria) is a simple and powerful framework.
+There are plenty of [goal-setting resources](https://programs.clearerthinking.org/achieve_your_goals.html) to explore, but I think [SMART](https://en.wikipedia.org/wiki/SMART_criteria) is a simple and powerful framework.

 Once I have figured out the goals I want to work toward, I break them down into milestones, and activities and decide on a sequencing.

 Finally, to operationalize the plan, I add my goals, milestones, and activities to a Kanban board in Notion.
 For [process goals](https://inside.ewu.edu/calelearning/psychological-skills/goal-setting/), I add them to my habit tracker.
 I come back to my Kanban board a few times per month to reflect, score my progress, and adjust if needed.

 This approach helps me stay deliberate about my growth, while at the same time being a way for me to practice goal-setting and crafting strategies.
 A skill that is useful in my work too.
-Fore those who want more structure, I can recommend doing a [quarterly life review](https://programs.clearerthinking.org/your_quarterly_life_review.html).
+For those who want more structure, I can recommend doing a [quarterly life review](https://programs.clearerthinking.org/your_quarterly_life_review.html).

 ## Goals 2024